 Law Makes One Exception

 But the law makes one exception.
 Colleges can, over the objection of adult students, inform parents if their students have been caught sipping a beer.
 Or even been seen in the presence of other students under the age of 21 who are drinking.
-Even though not drinking themselves, because they’re serving as Designated Drivers!
+Even though not drinking themselves.
+Or they’re not drinking because they’re serving as Designated Drivers!

 This is incredible.
-After all, adults age 18 through 20 can legally:
+After all, adults age 18 through 20 can legally do these.

-- serve in the United States armed services and give their lives defending their country.
+- Serve in the US armed services.
+And give their lives for their country.